peteamiri/Tutorials/Enterprise_Architect/MicroServices/MicroServiceSecurity.md

 #### More information abooout Json Web Token
 * [Wiki](https://en.wikipedia.org/wiki/JSON_Web_Token)
 * [Introduction](https://jwt.io/introduction/)
-* [jwt.io](https://jwt.io/) you can see the JWT and what algorithm is used for specific JWT
+* [jwt.io](https://jwt.io/) you can see the JWT and what algorithm is used for specific JWT.
+Also provides library to read JWT with any programming language.
 * [Youtube Intrduction](https://www.youtube.com/watch?v=cKjgkNt-tFg)
 * [Great Resource for OAuth2](https://auth0.com/docs/getting-started)